ibazulic/hello-world/README.md

 This is a simple, testing repository.

 # Purpose
 This repository has the purpose of testing features inside Quay.io system developed by CoreOS.
-It's currently not connected to any particular project (but that doesn't mean that it won't be in the fugure :-) ).
+It's currently not connected to any particular project (but that doesn't mean that it won't be in the future :-) ).